 Meprit is harder than Azelf, but easier than Uxie.
 While it is technically possible for just two top level Trainers with excellent counters to take on Mesprit, if you're not bringing Mega Evolved Pokémon, Shadow Pokémon, or are just lower level, you may need as many as seven Trainers.
 Weather Conditions that may play into the battle include:

-- Windy Weather will boost Mesprit's Psychic type attacks.
+- Wind will boost Mesprit's Psychic type attacks.

 - Partly Cloudly Weather will boost Mesprit's Normal type attack.

 - Snow will boost Mesprit's Ice type attack.